andraugust/andraugust.github.io/quantum-2.md

 $$\newcommand{\bra}[1]{\left<#1\right|}\newcommand{\ket}[1]{\left|#1\right>}\newcommand{\bk}[2]{\left<#1\middle|#2\right>}\newcommand{\bke}[3]{\left<#1\middle|#2\middle|#3\right>}$$

-In classical mechanics states are represented by points in phase space and they evolve under the influence of forces.
+In classical mechanics states are points in phase space that evolve under the influence of forces.
 In quantum mechanics states are a bit different—they're complex vectors in Hilbert space.
 How do they evolve?
 And how are continuous states such as position and momentum modeled?

 ## 1. Dynamics